 “This is inarticulate anger because it does not even know what it wants, and when it reaches the point of action, the action directs itself at random targets, comes to light in mysterious acts of violence, outbursts of blind rage, incoherent criticism, aimless resentment, dreary grumbling, or else in apathetic, helpless, sulky resignation… And this explosion usually—in fact, nearly always—involves innocent people.“

 This isn’t the anger seen in Jesus as He cleared the Temple.
 That anger rose from a specific stimulus and its point of action resulted in a strong but appropriate response.

 If you struggle with free-floating anger you must identify its source in order to heal.
-Please let me, or some other biblical counselor help you.
+Let your pastor or a professional counselor help you.

 “Temper is the one thing you can’t get rid of by losing it. ” – Jack Nicholson (1937– )